Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	12. Bureaucratic waste analysis:  In one sense, it doesn't get purer than this.
 The areas that start doing this develop a commitment to bureaucracy which grows to a point that probably could totally overwhelm the local bureaucratic challenges if it weren't trying to fix the galaxy.
 It absolutely does not prevent the development of bureaucratic talent, and it resists any tendency that other technologies might have to do so.
 In another sense, this is an abject waste of the bureaucratic talent that it develops, because it invites burnout and never does get back to local issues, even as it distorts local culture in a dreary way.
 Ultimately, the bureaucratic waste of this technology is, indeed, from sheer bureaucracy... but the usual implications of that are kind of broken off.
 	13. Utopic rating:  Unrateable.
 This protects talent like a utopic technology, but it is not a utopic technology.
 	14. Public protection rating:  3/5
+	15. Technological smoothness:  1/5  (It's a switch.)
+	16. Technological extremophilia:  ???
-	15. Kind of person most protected:  Panarchic Ritualists.
+	17. Kind of person most protected:  Panarchic Ritualists.
 Yes, even if someone else attempts it.
 14. Beyonder Engine
 	1. Mechanism proposal:  Deep space ZPE arrays.
 If the setting has them, they may be quietly operating forever in the periphery of all systems, accumulating energy and converting it into purified elements.
-They can't be used sustainably, because almost any 'serious' draw on their reserves will swiftly deplete them.
+They can't be used sustainably, because they produce power very slowly.
+Almost any 'serious' draw on their reserves will swiftly deplete them.
 Only the Old Empire is patient enough to get real use out of them.
-In theory, sufficient patience would make the ZPE arrays limitless, and there isn't even reason to suspect that they fall apart when the territory does.
-Once society stops drawing on the ZPE arrays, they still remain out there in the deep black, patiently accumulating energy.
+In theory, sufficient patience would make the ZPE arrays limitless; in practice, it's unreasonable to expect that reserves generated by a trickling process would be used in a wholly sustainable manner.
 	2. Mechanism proposal:  At a lower tech level, any kind of unsustainable stored energy reserve might be represented by this technology.
 The purists of the Old Empire are (or believe they are, or can convince others that they are) patient enough to use these dwindling reservoirs sustainably.
 	3. Mechanism proposal:  As long as energy efficiency rises faster than depletion, your effective energy reserves actually grow.
 Thus, even though you are using up a resource, as long as your use increases in efficiency you can show in your reports that your time-to-reserve-depletion is increasing over time.
+This is a contradiction; it's also a literal truth.
 	4. Narrative indicator:  The amount of time that passes every time you hit end turn is never really clarified in-game.
 As utilization of Beyonder Engines increases, those clicks represent larger amounts of time.
 	5. Mechanism proposal:  This society invests in resource efficiency, considering such efficiency an essential part of its wealth.
 It tabulates its reserves and potentials, then tries not to use them.
-It could be much wealthier by operating unsustainably, but it tries to put that potential away in favor of being slightly wealthier in a "sustainable" way.
-This discipline eventually fails or proves inadequate.
+It could be much wealthier by operating unsustainably, but it tries to put that potential away in favor of being *slightly* wealthier in a "sustainable" way.
+This discipline eventually fails or proves inadequate, but the Empire knows this will happen; the Empire is perpetually collapsing, and the Old Empire holds the burning world in its hands.
 	6. Downside analysis:  How do you slow society this much, this reliably?
 Industrialists often want to make things happen NOW, and pride themselves on having massive throughput.
 How do you rearrange things enough to make effective use of an infinite input that is very, very slow?
 Making this work requires that some of your industry should be managed by people who are content operating in near-stasis, with *unvarying* output.
 More total work gets done, but the individual tasks take longer.
 	7. Mechanism proposal:  Although this is an industrial technology, ecological protection gets more fully funded under this rule, as it benefits from investments in sustainability and efficiency.
+	8. Narrative indicator:  That reliance on specifically structuring high leadership reduces the public protection rating of this technology.
+It's not that a very patient society is bad for anyone in particular.
+Patience backed by real advantage is quite healthy.
+It's just that the system leadership must implicitly get a little more restrictive about who is considered important enough to influence the local economy... so the public is a bit disempowered if they aren't in or near the protection pole.
+	9. Narrative indicator:  This technology changes around the definitions of 'the public' somewhat, as it exalts a few people who wouldn't be VIPs in most systems.
+	10. Narrative indicator:  There isn't really reason to suspect that ZPE arrays intended to be used rarely and slowly would fall apart when the territory does.
+Once society stops drawing on the ZPE arrays, they'll still remain out there in the deep black, patiently accumulating energy for a future administration to tap into.
-	8. Bureaucratic waste analysis:  I imagine the implementation of this technology involving the construction of a defensive bureaucracy to INTENTIONALLY make sure that everything which touches the Beyonder Engines is slowed down severely.
+	11. Bureaucratic waste analysis:  I imagine the implementation of this technology involving the construction of a defensive bureaucracy to INTENTIONALLY make sure that everything which touches the Beyonder Engines is slowed down severely.
 It's similar to the Stasis Controller downside, but worse because this requires more active intervention, and that intervention takes a form which is more malign to the basic normal functioning of a bureaucracy.
 If the public isn't perfectly understanding, Beyonder Engines might promote the hatred of bureaucracy; imagine all the people ranting about how resources are being "wasted" just "sitting there" because the bureacrats and industrialists are "doing nothing"!
-	9. Utopic rating:  4/5
+	12. Utopic rating:  4/5
-	10. Public protection rating:  2/5
+	13. Public protection rating:  2/5, +1 in planned economies
+	14. Technological smoothness:  5/5
+	15. Technological extremophilia:  Unrateable.
+Irrelevant!
+This investment certainly does develop towards extremes... *ridiculously slowly*.
-	11. Kind of person most protected:  The top 1% most patient people in society, whether or not they have any other qualifications.
+	16. Kind of person most protected:  The top 1% most patient people in society, whether or not they have any other qualifications.
 15. Panarchic Courts
 	1. Mechanism proposal:  One of the services that the Panarchy provides is to flush planets with panarchic arbitrators.
 The galactic arbitration service ostensibly exists to maximize access to judicial resources and fast-track society towards a fully consensual basis of law.
 They dive into the disputes and legal ambiguities of the planet's society to find ways to bring people towards agreement.
 	2. Downside analysis:  The most charismatic lawyers in the galaxy are very charismatic indeed, and can blind the unwary.
 Panarchic courts sometimes bind people to 'voluntary' agreements that they would rather not have gotten involved with.